nom-codecat/Project-Lyra/README.md

 - **Industry-Standard Encryption:** We use `Fernet` encryption to protect all user data, both text and images, at rest.
 - **Commitment to Privacy:** Our code is designed to never hard-code sensitive information like API keys or bot tokens.

+### Lyra Beta Access

+Officially, Lyra is in her 'open beta 2.0' testing phase, with no stable '1.0' release date currently set.

 ### For More Information

 We believe in full transparency and encourage all users to review our official documentation and policies.